andrewmkpanam/MarketPeak_Ecommerce/README.md

 * Requested pull from origin to webserver and restarted the apache2 service.
 * Was able to view changes on the public site.

+## Troubleshooting

+The only issue I face was following the documentation, I kept trying to use yum even though I had ubuntu installed but once I realized that, I used a different package manager.

 ## README.md

 This readme document was done as the deployment was carried out step by step.